April Founders Business Fair! event image

 What is the Acton Children’s Business Fair?

 The Acton Children’s Business Fair inspires children to discover their inner entrepreneur.
-As the largest entrepreneurship event for children in North America, this one-day market gives young innovators the opportunity to showcase their very own businesses — everything from handmade crafts to delicious treats and creative services.
+As the largest entrepreneurship event for children in North America, this one-day market gives young innovators the opportunity to launch and run their very own businesses.
+From handmade crafts to original treats and creative services, children experience what it’s like to plan, market, sell, and learn in a real marketplace.

 How many businesses will you accept?

-We will accept up to 16 businesses for this event.
-Spots fill quickly, so apply early to secure your booth!
+We will accept up to 20 child-run businesses for this event.

 How do I apply?
 Can I apply as part of a group?